 If you’re offering a time-limited discount, highlight it in your ad copy with the countdown markup.

-Keep an eye out for image extensions in RSA (responsive search ads), too!
+Keep an eye out for image extensions in RSA (responsive search ads on Google Ads), too!

 You can upload your images manually, or have Google pull the relevant images from your website.
 I cannot emphasize the importance of standing out in the SERPs enough, so this is definitely a good way to attract more attention to your ads.